-As the outside air turns crisp, I love turning to squash for its comforting warmth and subtle sweetness.
+As cooler weather settles in, squash becomes a natural choice for its gentle sweetness and comforting depth.
 But this time, I’m giving it a twist, roasted to caramelized perfection, then tossed with surprising toasted sage and a splash of apple cider vinegar.

 How This Recipe Came About

-I first made a version of this salad when I had leftover sage after a different recipe.
+This salad came together after I found myself with extra sage from another recipe and started experimenting with simple pairings.
 Toasting the leaves transformed them into something beautifully crisp and aromatic, and they ended up being the perfect pairing for roasted squash.

 - Just a few ingredients